touilleio/alephium-go-client/README.md

 // Create a miner wallet
 minerWallet, err := alephiumClient.CreateWallet("", "walletPassword", true, "")

+// Get the addresses of the freshly created miner wallet walletAddresses, err := alephiumClient.GetWalletAddresses(minerWallet.Name)

 // Update miner wallet on the node (hint: you can set this in the config,
 // see https://github.com/alephium/alephium/wiki/Miner-Guide for more details)
 err = alephiumClient.UpdateMinersAddresses(walletAddresses.Addresses)